klavins/ECEP520/week_7/README.md

 }
 ```

-Example: Binaray Counter
+Example: Binary Counter
 ---

-See `examples/binary.cc` for how to implement the toggle switch above.
+See `examples/toggle-switch.cc` for how to implement the toggle switch above.

 Example: Microwave Oven
 ---